Crawfurd | Epsom College

 Rachel Lee, Housemistress

-I am a new addition to the Crawfurd family, only having joined Epsom in the Spring of 2023.
+I am a relatively new addition to the Crawfurd family, only having joined Epsom in the Spring of 2023.
 I love the boarding environment and have worked in several boarding schools, in addition to having helped my husband run a boarding house previously.
 I am delighted to be living and working in Crawfurd with the girls who have made me feel so welcome.

 I have been teaching now for nearly twenty years; whilst mostly this has been as a science teacher (teaching all three sciences to GCSE and Biology to A-level) I went back to university in 2016 to do a further postgraduate qualification to delve into how people learn, and to investigate the barriers faced by those with literacy difficulties.
 Since then I have mostly continued my Biology teaching alongside helping students with their study skills, but at Epsom I am solely based within the academic support department.